Edrex1128/DoGEED/README.md

 ACM parameters can be adjusted at will.

 ### Training
-Prepare the dataset and training code according to the [official tutorial](https://github.com/ultralytics/yolov5).
+Prepare the dataset and training code according to the [official tutorial](https://github.com/ultralytics/yolov5) of YOLOv5.

 ## Performances